Chris44442/bare_rusty_metal/README.md

 ## How to use the tool

-You need a way to copy the built raw binary file `ke` from your host PC to the ARM.
+You need a way to copy the built raw binary file `bin` from your host PC to the ARM.
 Options include JTAG, TFTP, serial UART custom protocols or using the SD card.

 In my case I am using SSH to copy the file on the target device SD card when it runs buildroot Linux.
 After that I am rebooting the ARM to get back into the U-boot.
 Not exactly sensible considering the final product is not supposed to have a Linux running but o well.
 The easiest but also most annoying alternative is to simply copy the file over manually with an SD card reader.